 - Replace Computer

 Click on the New Computer Details page under the Page Library pane.
-By default the new computer stage has 11 different pages.
+By default, the new computer stage has 11 different pages.
 If required we can customize them as needed.

 By default, all controls are enabled on all wizard pages.
 Using the UDI Wizard Designer, you can disable individual controls on each wizard page to prevent users from entering information using those controls.
-The UDI Wizard designer has button that displays the following status:
+The UDI Wizard designer has a button that displays the following status: